Nithin-vs/HTB-Labs-Docs/Outbound/Outbound.md

 The plan was to trick the below command into writing to `/etc/passwd` instead of its intended log file, `/var/log/below/error_root.log`.
 This required winning a race condition.

-> This Section is reffered from [Medium](https://medium.com/@divyanshusainialok/outbound-htb-walkthrough-c4b36fd4b194)
+> This Section is referred from [Medium](https://medium.com/@divyanshusainialok/outbound-htb-walkthrough-c4b36fd4b194)

 Here are the steps:
 1. Create a malicious user entry that would grant us root privileges and save it to a temporary file.